-Pretending you have arrived, so you can become is a way for us to get in the right frame of mind so we can tackle many of your challenges with full vigor.
-If you are not mentally tough on the court, you will defeat yourself before even giving your opponent a chance to defeat you!
+Whatever it is you want to be, pretend you have arrived.
+This will put you in the right frame of mind to tackle many of your challenges with full vigor.
+For ex, if you are not mentally tough on the court, you will defeat yourself before even giving your opponent a chance to defeat you!
 In essence, you are your own worst enemy if not properly trained.

-Some may think that if you are a pretender, you have a risk of becoming delusional.
-There’s no doubt we often over estimate our own abilities, however, I encourage all of us to increase the belief in ourselves.
-If you don’t believe in yourself, nobody else will.
+Some may think that if you pretend you have arrived, you have a risk of becoming delusional.
+See the Dunning Kruger effect regarding delusion.
+There's no doubt we often over estimate our own abilities, however, I encourage all of us to increase the believe in ourselves.
+If you don't believe in yourself, nobody else will.

 Every time I sit down to write an article, I pretend like I blog for a living.
 It doesn't matter I work ~50 hours a week at my day job.
 What matters is that in order to successfully compete, I must realize there are those who are able to spend 50 hours a week just on their sites!
 As a result, I'm constantly in search for new marketing ideas and thinking of ways to write better content.